Step-By-Step Guide To Calibrating Your Water Test Kit

 Step 11: Store the Kit Properly

-Store your calibrated test kit in a clean, dry place to prevent contamination or damage.
+Store your calibrated water test kit in a clean, dry place to prevent contamination or damage.
 Follow manufacturer guidelines for proper storage.

 Step 12: Verify Calibration Solutions Expiration Date